jonathanstark/react-for-web-devs/03/agenda.md

 * Apply your knowledge of React JS to the creation of a native iOS app using React Native
 * Understand UI components, styling, touch handling, and more
 * See how React simplifies debugging and reduces errors
-* Learn about finalizing and optimizing performance for app
+* Learn about finalizing app
 * See how to submit your native iOS to the App Store

 ## 01 Hello World